SXY09/DMER/README.md

 python train.py
 ```
 # Datasets
-Our framework is evaluated on three widely used benchmark datasets:
+Our framework is evaluated on three widely used benchmark datasets: CDR, GDA and CHR